 05/12/63 Senator Kenneth B. Keating, (R) New York

-05/19/63 Mohammad Zafloolly Khan, Pakistan, President of the United
+05/19/63 Mohammad Zafloolly Khan, Pakistan, President of the United Nations

 General Assembly